kubeckaj/JKCS.py-Manual/docs/source/DatabaseManipulation.rst

       JKQC -help

-Generally, use JKQC in one of the following format:
+Generally, use JKQC in one of the following formats:

 .. code:: bash